 Although it doesn't fit into the hydroxy acid categories, it's just as affective as an ingredient.
 "Antioxidants help to neutralise free-radical damage from pollution (which causes a loss of elasticity, dryness, and dark spots, to name a few) and ultraviolet light (which causes premature ageing and increased chances of skin cancer), which in turn, helps to slow down the process of skin ageing," explained Dr Seghers.
 This powerful antioxidant is safe for most skin types; however, it can cause irritation for some people with sensitive skin.
 Dr Seghers recommends trying a tester behind your ear first to avoid causing potential irritation to your entire face.

 Dermatologist-Approved Ferulic Acid Products:

 - Serum: Paula's Choice C15 Super Booster

-- Eye Cream: Dr Gross Ferulic + Retinol Eye Serum
+- Eye Cream: Dr Dennis Ferulic + Retinol Eye Serum

 Ascorbic Acid: Ascorbic acid — also known as L-ascorbic acid — is the most potent form of vitamin C. Both Drs Sommerlad and Seghers agree that it's a hero skin-care ingredient because it's so effective for multiple different skin concerns.
 A powerful antioxidant, ascorbic acid helps to reduce the effects of pollution on the skin, lightens dark marks such as sun spots, stimulates collagen, and brightens up your overall complexion.
 "To be effective in a skin-care routine, [ascorbic acid] must be kept in a dark bottle and away from air and sunlight (think: dark bottle with a pump or dropper bottle) and should be used in the morning after cleaning and before moisturisers and sunscreen," said Dr Sommerlad.
 "Ascorbic acid works best in combination with vitamin E and ferulic acid," Dr Seghers added.